Double prosecution following worker's fall from height highlights the need for workplace training

 He continued, "Common themes crop up time and time again; fragile roofs and skylights in particular, and employers using contractors without effectively checking the contractor will themselves use safe systems of work.
 Almost every week there is a report of a death or serious injury of people working at height.
 Poor assessment of risk, and inadequate control measures, continue to lead to hundreds of shattered lives."

-DTL has produced a handy pocket guide to raise awareness of the factors managers, employees and contractors should consider before commencing working at height.
+Develop Training has produced a handy pocket guide to raise awareness of the factors managers, employees and contractors should consider before commencing working at height.